somewherelands

 This is Kiruna, a sliver of the greater Arctic North that only seven countries in the world lay claim to- and it is the land of the Sámi people, the indigenous inhabitants of the untamed Far North.

-While us city dwellers shiver in the biting cold, the Sámi truly understand the language carried in the Arctic breeze; withstanding the harshness of its cold while adapting to the uncertainty of its natural and political present.
-And as we live our lives chasing worldly dreams and material things, the Sámi thrive in the vast, open wilderness of the Lapland; steadfast in their duty to safeguard their ancestral heritage against changes of the future.
+While us city dwellers shiver in the biting subzero temperatures, the Sámi truly understand the language carried in the Arctic breeze; withstanding the harshness of its cold while adapting to the uncertainty of its natural and political present.
+And as we live our lives chasing worldly dreams and material things, the Sámi thrive in the vast, open wilderness of the Lapland; steadfast in their duty to safeguard their ancestral heritage against changes for the future.

-I find husband & wife team, Fredrik & Beatrice (whom themselves, are direct descendants of the very first Sámi settlers in Kiruna), 1.5 hours in a small, quiet town out of Kiruna.
-They are genuine in a way that only people who are truly comfortable in their own skin are – Fredrik, a stocky man with calloused hands and a deep laugh; and Beatrice, his calmer half, gentle but with a spirited twinkle in her eyes.
+I find husband & wife team, Fredrik & Beatrice (whom themselves, are direct descendants of the very first Sámi settlers in Kiruna), in a small, quiet town 1.5 hours out of Kiruna.
+They are genuine in a way that only people who are truly comfortable in their own skin are – Fredrik, a stocky man with calloused hands and a deep laugh; and Beatrice, his calmer better half, gentle but always with a hint of a spirited twinkle in her eyes.
 From the get-go, I knew this was going to be a far more immersive experience than I’d imagined.

 And I was right.
 As pleasantries are exchanged and introductions made, it strikes me that this isn’t just some run-of-the-mill tourist attraction or even your typical, contrived ‘living museum’.